Atlas975/Notes/DataStructures/CacheStructures/LFU.md

 # LFU
 - [[Caching|Cache]] eviction algorithm based on the **least frequently used** principle, with equal frequencies then using a queue based [[LRU]] eviction scheme to prioritise removal
 - Ideal when item access is repetitive, protecting high usage items from a burst of new requests
-- Suffers from the [[Caching#Coldstart problem|coldstart problem]] as item retaining is based on frequency, newer items can struggle to enter and remain in the cache
+- Suffers from the [[Caching#Coldstart replacement|coldstart problem]] as item retaining is based on frequency, newer items can struggle to enter and remain in the cache

 ## LFU algorithm
 ```python